lloan/7DTD-fpsHUD/README.md

 - Simplified Chat Box with darker background.
 - Server-side friendly - does not require players to download & install this mod on their end.

-# How to Install
+## Install
-Simple installation.
 Download this repository (Master Branch) and move into your Mods folder.
 That's it.